DrMarkusReinhardt/MyAudioSpectrumAnalyzerQtPi/README.md

    The THD calculation can be parameterized (base frequency and number of overtones used in the calculation).

 ## ToDo:
+### Thread based processing:
-### Create separate threads for DTFT processing and GUI to make the GUI more reactive.
+   Create separate threads for DTFT processing (low priority) and GUI processing (high priority) to make the GUI more reactive.

+### Callout removal:
-### Add a button to remove all existing callouts.
+   Add a button to remove all existing callouts.
 Remove all existing callouts at a restart of the processing.